Trump gives support to embattled Speaker Mike Johnson at pivotal Mar-a-Lago meet

 “There was a time when the Speaker of the House of Representatives was a dominant figure in American politics,” he said.
 “Look where we are now, where he comes hat in hand to Mar-a-Lago.”

-The trip shows the fragility of the speaker's grip on the gavel, just six months on the job, but also his evolving grasp of the politics of the Trump era as the Republicans in Congress align with the "Make America Great Again" movement powering the former president's r-election bid.
+While the moment captured the fragility of the speaker's grip on the gavel, just six months on the job, it also put on display his evolving grasp of Trump-era politics as the Republicans in Congress align with the "Make America Great Again" movement powering the former president's re-election bid.

-Trump and Johnson discussed a topic both have embraced as a priority campaign strategy — pummeling President Joe Biden with alarmist language over what Republicans claim is a “migrant invasion.”
+Johnson and Trump underscored their alliance Friday by using similar wording to describe one part of their campaign strategy — pummeling President Joe Biden with alarmist language over what Republicans claim is a “migrant invasion.”

-By linking the surge of migrants coming to the U.S. with the upcoming election, Trump and Johnson want to prevent noncitizens from voting — even though it’s already a federal felony for a noncitizen to cast a ballot in a federal election.
+By linking the surge of migrants coming to the U.S. with the upcoming election, Trump and Johnson raised the specter of noncitizens from voting — even though it’s already a federal felony for a noncitizen to cast a ballot in a federal election and exceedingly rare.

+Trump called America a “dumping ground” for migrants coming to the U.S., and revived pressure on Biden to “close the border.”

+The speaker nodded along.
+“It could, if there are enough votes, affect the presidential election,” warned Johnson, who had played a key role in challenging the 2020 election that Trump lost to Biden, previewing potential 2024 arguments.

+In fact, Trump had made similar claims of illegal voting in 2016 but the commission he appointed to investigate the issue disbanded without identifying a single case.
+A previous voter crackdown risked striking actual citizens from the voting rolls.

-In a background paper sent ahead of the meeting, they echoed language from the racist great replacement conspiracy theory to suggest that Biden and Democrats are engaging in what Trump's campaign called "a willful and brazen attempt to import millions of new voters.”
+Ahead of the meeting, the Trump campaign sent a background paper that echoed language from the racist great replacement conspiracy theory to suggest that Biden and Democrats are engaging in what Trump's campaign called "a willful and brazen attempt to import millions of new voters."

-Johnson said the House Republicans would present new legislation requiring proof of citizenship for elections.

-Having the House speaker and the presidential contender align for the campaign season is not in itself surprising or even unexpected.
+Some liberal cities like San Francisco have begun to allow noncitizens to vote in a few local elections.
+But there's no evidence of significant numbers of immigrants violating federal law by casting illegal ballots.

-But in the Trump era, the sojourns by Republican leaders to his private club in Palm Beach, Florida, have become defining moments, underscoring the lopsided partnership as the former president commandeers the party in sometimes humiliating displays of power.
+In the Trump era, the sojourns by Republican leaders to his private club in Palm Beach, Florida, have become defining moments, amplifying the lopsided partnership as the former president commandeers the party in sometimes humiliating displays of power.

 Such was the case when Kevin McCarthy, then the House GOP leader, trekked to Mar-a-Lago after having been critical of the defeated president after the Jan.
 6, 2021 attack on the Capitol.
 A cheery photo was posted afterward, a sign of their mending relationship.

-The speaker's own political livelihood depends on support — or at least not opposition — from the “Make America Great Again” Republicans who are aligned with Trump but creating much of the House dysfunction that has ground work to a halt.
+The speaker's own political future depends on support — or at least not opposition — from the “Make America Great Again” Republicans who are aligned with Trump but creating much of the House dysfunction that has brought work there to a halt.

-Johnson of Louisiana commands the narrowest majority in modern times and a single quip from the former president can derail legislation.
-He was once a Trump skeptic, but the two men now talk frequently, including earlier this week.
+Johnson commands the narrowest majority in modern times and a single quip from the former president can derail legislation.
+He was once a Trump skeptic, but the two men now talk frequently.

 “I think it's an emerging relationship,” said Rep. Ryan Zinke, R-Mont., who served as interior secretary in the Trump administration.

-Even still, Trump urged Republicans to "kill" a national security surveillance bill that Johnson had personally worked to pass, contributing to a sudden defeat that sent the House spiraling this week into crisis.
-The legislation was approved Friday in a do-over but only after Johnson provided his own vote — a rarity for speakers who rarely vote in the chamber — before the speaker departed for Florida.
+Even still, Trump urged Republicans this week to "kill" a national security surveillance bill that Johnson had personally worked to pass, contributing to a sudden defeat that sent the House spiraling.
+The legislation was approved Friday in a do-over but only after Johnson provided his own vote before departing for Florida.

 “I can’t imagine President Trump being very happy about that,” said Greene.